Information for Clients

 How do I register and store cord blood?

 In order to bank your baby’s cord blood, you will need to submit a registration form and fee early enough to receive your collection kit before giving birth.
-We find that registering before the end of the 36th week of pregnancy facilitates this, although later registrations will also be considered.
+We find that registering before the end of the 36th week of pregnancy facilitates this, although later registrations may also be considered.

 Once you have registered for private cord blood storage, you will be sent a collection kit to take with you to the hospital at the time of your delivery.
 When the cord blood has been collected, you will need to provide two tubes of maternal blood for testing.
 Once all of the necessary blood has been collected and packaged, the kit can be returned to us via the courier of your choice.
 Instructions for where to send the package can be found inside the collection box.